smithlabdurham/phylo-workflow/TNT/README.md

   - `cd ..` goes up a directory; `cd mydir` moves to the subdirectory `mydir`

 - type `tnt tnt.run;` to begin the analysis.

+# Visualize results

+- `visualize.R` can be run from R or RStudio.
+It will take the latest output from the `.tre` files to plot a summary tree for each concavity constant.
+(It currently lacks finesse.)